 Hugh put two proteas – which it looks like he skoffel’d out nearby? – on the grave; then laid his shadow next to his great-great-great grandfather and took this pic:

 John Francis Adam Bland II married Mary Caskie, who became the beloved Granny Bland of Harrismith.
-They had five sons of whom our grandfather Frank was the oldest, called JFA the Third;
+They had five sons of whom our grandfather Frank was the oldest, again: John Francis Adam; JFA III.

-Hugh found out that JFA the First died on 10 September 1891 aged 55, and is buried in the lost metropolis of Senekal, Vrystaat.
-In Harrismith Granny Bland buried her husband JFA II and four of her five boys, including JFA III – what a tragic life.’
+Hugh found out that JFA the First died on 10 September 1891 aged 55, and is buried in the lost, dusty, verlate metropolis of Senekal, Vrystaat.
+In Harrismith Granny Bland buried her husband JFA II and four of her five boys, including JFA III.
+As Sheila said, ‘What a tragic life.’
 Poor Granny Bland!
 She loved her grandaughter Mary, our Mom, and she lived long enough to know us, her great grandkids before she died in 1959.
 So in that she was Lucky Granny Bland!
 We knew Bunty, the only child who outlived her, very well.
 He died in 1974 and joined his father JFA II, his mother, and his four brothers in the family grave in Harrismith.

 JFA III married Annie Watson Bain – our granny Annie Bland.
-They farmed racehorses and clean fingernails on the farm Nuwejaarspruit outside Harrismith on the road to Witsieshoek, towards the Drakensberg.
-He died ca 1943 while my Mom Mary and her sister Pat were still at school.
+Known as just Annie.
+They farmed racehorses and clean fingernails on the farm Nuwejaarsvlei on the Nuwejaarspruit outside Harrismith on the road to Witsieshoek, towards the Drakensberg.
+He died in 1943 while my Mom Mary and her sister Pat were still at school.
 Pat died in 1974.
 Mom Mary then looked after Annie until she died aged ninety in 1983.
 Mom Mary is still alive and well.
 She turned ninety in September 2018.

 (I’m hoping sister Sheila will fact-check me here!
 Also that cousin Hugh will tell us what happened to the misguided Bland branch that didn’t go to the Vrystaat, but got lost and ended up in Zimbabwe.
 They lived near Oliviershoek for a while before trekking on.
 Hugh tells tales of transport riding, ox wagons, meeting Percy Fitzpatrick, farming in Rhodesia and other exaggerations . . )

-Pat Bland – married Bill Cowie; daughters Frankie & Gemma; Bill worked in Blyvooruitsig on the gold mine; We would see them on their way to their wonderful Wild Coast fishing trips
+Annie’s other daughter Pat Bland – married Bill Cowie, and had two daughters Frankie & Gemma; Bill worked in Blyvooruitsig on the gold mine; We would see them on their way to their wonderful Wild Coast fishing trips.

 Mary Bland – married Pieter Swanepoel in 1951